Sb0009/Sb0009/README.md

 At the conclusion of Foundations, I will have acquired a strong foundation of technical knowledge from which I can either build upon with a Specialization or begin preparing for interviews and jobs as part of Holberton’s interview prep, Career Sprint.

-Dont forget ;sky is not the Limit
+Dont forget ; Sky is not the Limit
 ![moss](https://user-images.githubusercontent.com/96126445/151833417-540abcd5-6971-45c6-8df6-91b53a2617b6.png)